-1) Network issue - Some education users will have an internal network and lack of internet access (can you verify if you can ping to https://core.cloud.unity3d.com/api/login on the command line?).
+1) Network issue - Some educational users will have an internal network and lack of internet access (can you verify if you can ping to https://core.cloud.unity3d.com/api/login on the command line?).

 2) To verify if it is a CACerts.pem issue, can you follow this code:

-3) If you are able to install from a non-admin account, the activation should work for all non-admin accounts on that machine
+3) If you can activate from a non-admin account, the activation should work for all non-admin accounts on that machine.

-4) If the above is not possible, please locate the license file after activating and save it in a shared area for that machine.
-This way if a different user signs into the machine, the license file should be shared and the activation should be there.
+4) If activating on a non-admin account isn't possible, locate the license file after activating it on the admin machine, and save it in a shared area for that machine.
+This way, if a different user signs in to the device, the license file is shared.

-* Windows: C:\ProgramData\Unity (If the files aIf are hidden, you need to click View and tick the Hidden Items check box.)
+(If the files are hidden, you must click View and tick the Hidden Items check box.)

-We can only give you suggestions on the activation process within an educational environment as each campus's firewalls, IP's etc can differ quite dramatically.
+Note: Unity can only give you suggestions on the activation process within an educational environment as each campus's firewalls, IPs, etc. can differ dramatically.

 Make sure to move the .ULF file into a shared network area for the students to access.
-If the file stays in the admin area, student logins will not work.
+If the file stays in the admin area, student logins won't work.

-We always recommend creating a generic Admin email address & username for running the Unity install.
-Once you have done this the students will then be able to simply login in using their own email address & password.
+We always recommend creating a generic admin email address and password login for running the Unity install.
+Once you have done this, the students will be able to log in when needed.

 I am seeing the error 'Your serial number is not valid' when attempting to activate through the Unity Hub.
 What does this mean?